-IAACE Awards are Annual. announce at the Conference. a membership benefit.
+IAACE Awards are Annual. announced at the Conference. a membership benefit.

 The IAACE member association awards were established in 1973 to recognize outstanding individuals.
-Think of those who provide outstanding service, contributions of time, participation in events and legislative efforts, and overall excellence in their job duties.
+Think of those who provide outstanding service, contribute time, participate in events and legislative efforts, and excel in their job duties.
 The awards are a benefit of being a member as well.
-The award nomination process typically opens in June.

-The membership announces the nomination process via email, blogs, and the newsletter.
-The nomination window is currently closed.
+The membership announces the nomination process via email, blogs, and newsletters.
+The awards nominations typically open in Late Spring and typically close in mid-August.

 Business and Industry Partnership Award